Johney141/Wayfinder/README.md

 # Wayfinder
-Wayfinder is a modern knowledge base web application designed to help businesses streamline access to policies, procedures, and organizational knowledge.
-Built with React.js for dynamic user interfaces, Quill for rich text editing, Sequelize for efficient database management, Redux for state management, and Express for a robust backend, Wayfinder empowers teams to centralize and explore their information seamlessly.
+Wayfinder is a user-friendly knowledge base app that makes it easier for businesses to organize and access their policies, procedures, and important information.
+Designed with simplicity and collaboration in mind, it helps teams stay connected and keep everything in one place.
 ## Screenshots
 Organization Home Page
 ![homepage](https://github.com/user-attachments/assets/6a5d64b7-9fc9-4f71-b1ab-367d460ec755)